qolaba/people-tracking-camera-poc/README.md

 ## Example Images

-Below are some example images showcasing the crowd tracking results using the YOLOv8 model:
+Below are some example images showcasing the crowd tracking results:

 Crowd Tracking Example 1